gusinacio/scanner/README.md

-# Scanner - a lexical analyser
+# Scanner - a lexical analyser and syntactic analysis
-This project is designed to create the first part of a computer compiler.
+This project is designed to create the first and second parts of a computer compiler.
 It's a project for INE5426, a Computer Science course at UFSC.

 ## Prerequisites
 - Java 8 or greater